MannLabs/alphabase/README.md

 NOTE: You might need to run `pip install -U pip` before installing AlphaBase like this.
 Also note the double quotes `"`.
 If you are using the `quant_reader` module, it is advisable to add the `dask-stable` or `dask` extras to speed up processing large files.
-You need to install the `hdf` option of the package to be able to read alphapept protein group matrices in hdf format.
+You need to install the `hdf` extra option of the package to be able to read alphapept protein group matrices in hdf format.

 For those who are really adventurous, it is also possible to directly install any branch (e.g. `@main`) with any extras